backstabslash/2nd-year-uni-summerpractice-proj/README.md

 ***Table 2**.
 Linear expression calculation program code*

 ## **CALCULATION USING CYCLES**
-To test the possibility of implementations of cyclic calculations, we will compile a suitable program for its subsequent launch using the created learning machine emulator.
+In order to explore the potential of implementing cyclic calculations, we will develop a program that utilizes loops and control structures.
+This program will be compiled and executed using the newly created learning machine emulator.
+By doing so, we can assess the emulator's ability to handle iterative computations and further validate its capabilities.

 Task #2: calculate the value of the expression (wolfram alpha math input) y = Product[i^3 / (a - b), {i, 1, n}] with the values “*a”* and “b” specified by the user, if a != b, or calculate the value of the expression (a - b) / (a + b) if a = b.